twitter/communitynotes/documentation/contributing/writing-notes.md

 5. You can delete your notes at any time by clicking or tapping the ••• icon on a note.

+### Note writing limit

+To keep note quality high and prevent spam, there’s a limit to the number of note proposals contributors can write in a 24 hour period.

+The limit is equal to the contributor’s Writing Impact plus 5, unless Writing Impact is negative, in which case the limit is 1.

+This dynamic limit helps ensure that contributors can write more notes as they build a track record of writing notes people find helpful.

+For example:

+- A contributor with -1 Writing Impact can write 1 note every 24 hours.
+- A contributor with 0 Writing Impact can write 5 notes every 24 hours.
+- A contributor with 3 Writing Impact can write 8 notes every 24 hours.
+- A contributor with 12 Writing Impact can write 17 notes every 24 hours.
+- …etc

 ### What makes a good Community Note?

 {% button buttonTitle="See examples" buttonHref="https://communitynotes.twitter.com/guide/en/contributing/examples" /%}